renzdxtr/CSST106-CS4A/README.md

 ### Conclusion

 Effective image processing is important in AI because it helps systems analyze and understand visual data better.
-Techniques like edge detection, grayscaling, and resizing are crucial for enhancing AI’s ability to recognize, classify, and understand images.
-Edge detection identifies object boundaries, helping AI systems detect and distinguish objects, which is vital for tasks like facial recognition.
-Grayscaling simplifies images by converting them to a single color channel, making them simpler to process while keeping important details.
-Resizing ensures that images conform to the required input dimensions of the model, allowing for efficient and accurate processing.
+Techniques like edge detection, grayscaling, and resizing are crucial for enhancing AI’s ability to recognize, classify, and understand images [^4][^5].
+Edge detection identifies object boundaries, helping AI systems detect and distinguish objects, which is vital for tasks like facial recognition [^5].
+Grayscaling simplifies images by converting them to a single color channel, making them simpler to process while keeping important details [^6].
+Resizing ensures that images conform to the required input dimensions of the model, allowing for efficient and accurate processing [^6].

 Looking back at the face recognition model I made for the automated attendance tracker, these techniques were crucial.
 Edge detection helped the model highlight facial boundaries, aiding the model in recognizing key features, Grayscaling, on the other hand, made images easier to work with, and resizing the images to 50x50 pixels ensured the data fit the model’s input needs.
 These steps improved the system’s ability to accurately detect and recognize faces, making attendance tracking more reliable.